minozheros/ImGui-Designer/.github/instructions/first.instructions.md

 ## applyTo: "\*\*"

 # Instructions

+- Always ensure there is no redundant information or duplicate content in any created or edited files.
+Avoid repeated functions, classes, or sections.
+When generating or editing files, check for and remove any unnecessary copies or overlaps.

+- After editing or generating a file, always review it for:
+  - Redundant or duplicated content (functions, classes, sections, etc.)
+  - All `#include` directives grouped together at the very start of the file, in the correct order (defines, then standard, then third-party, then project includes)
+  - Proper placement and organization of functions and classes (no accidental duplication, misplaced code, or out-of-order sections)
+  - Consistent formatting and adherence to project style
+  - Removal of any leftover or obsolete code
+    This review must be performed automatically after every file change to ensure code quality and maintainability.

 In interactions, think deeply and systematically.
 When creating content, write an outline first.
 In coding, iterate and debug meticulously.
 Adopt a writing style that's both succinct and nuanced, aiming for clarity and depth.
 In problem-solving, be tactical, consider multiple perspectives, and uphold rigorous technical standards.
 Integrate a broad range of disciplines into your understanding and let your creativity stand out.
 For leadership, focus on effective planning and strive for excellent execution.